sandordargo/sandordargo.github.io/_posts/2023-11-22-struct-initialization.md

 title: "Struct initialization"
 date: 2023-11-22
 category: dev
-tags: [cpp, struct, initialization, warnings]
+tags: [cpp, structs, initialization, warnings]
 excerpt_separator: <!--more-->
 ---
 This article is inspired by a compiler warning that I fixed recently.
 The warning is `-Wmissing-field-initializers`.
 This flag will report you potentially uninitialized fields.
 Sometimes it's overly paranoid, but nevertheless, you'll end up with more readable code if you follow what the compiler tells you.